tweedegolf/tweedegolf.github.io/_drafts/2016-06-14-react-flux-redux-relay-graphql.md

 Apart from dumb opposed to smart you may find other naming pairs such as presentational and container, skinny and fat, stateful and pure, screens and components and so on.
 I will use component (dumb) and container (smart).

+The idea of this article is to show that well-defined components can be reused in different applications.

+This will be illustrated by discussing a simple application in 2 versions: a version that uses Flux and a version uses Redux for state management.

+The Redux version has 2 variants; the first uses the standard action creators and Thunk middleware for async actions, and the second one creates actions more like Flux does.
+I will discuss this more in detail below.

+### The idea of the app

-This article discusses a simple application that lets you log in to your Pinterest account and fetches all your public boards.
-After selecting a board a slideshow containing all images in that board will start.
-Before you start the slideshow you can set the interval between two consecutive images.
+The application shows all images in a Pinterest board in a continuous slideshow.
+After you log in to your Pinterest account the application fetches all your public boards, then you can select a board, set the interval between two consecutive images and finally press 'start' to start the slideshow.

-I have created 3 versions of this application all using a different technology for managing the application state:

-1. React with Flux
-2. React with Redux
-3. React with Relay and GraphQL

-Obviously Relay and GraphQL are not designed for managing application state; they are designed for managing data fetching from a server.
-However since our application fetches data from the Pinterest server, and therefor maintains both a local application state based on user interaction and a data state based on what data has been fetched from the server, I thought it would be interesting to add it to the comparison.

 ###The structure of the app

 The code of the application is at [github](https://github.com/tweedegolf/pinterest-slider) and a live version can be found [here](https://abumarkub.net/pinterest-slider/).

-The application has only one container, this is in line with the recommendations for maintainable and reusable code: to have as little components with state (i.e. containers) as possible.
-The container is called App and you can find its code in /containers/app.js
+For maintainable and reusable code it is generally recommended to use as little components with state (i.e. containers) as possible.
+Because our application is fairly simple, it only needs one container.
+It is called App in the file /containers/app.js

 Based on a display state the container renders one of the following components: